-One of the reasons for this lack of interest from private investors is that the regulatory system is hard to navigate across the different member countries.
+One reason for this lack of interest from private investors is that the regulatory system is hard to navigate across different EU member states.
 This means that bio-based companies have an uphill struggle commercializing their technology.

 “I find that some regulations, though valuable and sensible for protecting the consumer … need to be reformed so that they are easier to use,” Leya commented.
 “Feed additives from algae could improve meat and fish quality and survival of fish larvae in hatcheries, but cannot enter the market unless this specific algal species is listed in the novel food catalog.
 But getting it listed is extremely expensive and takes some years.”

 While bio-based industries may provide a long-term value for society, they are usually more expensive than fossil fuel sources in the short term.
-Client companies wanting to maximize profits for their shareholders are unlikely to pay for bio-based goods for this reason.
+This means client companies wanting to maximize profits for their shareholders are unlikely to pay for bio-based goods.

-“If we incorporated a carbon dioxide tax in Europe or worldwide, for example, in an instant many products would double or triple their price.
-And then a bio-based economy would become much more efficient,” Stein commented.
+“If we incorporated a carbon dioxide tax in Europe or worldwide, for example, in an instant many products would double or triple in price.
+And then a bio-based economy would become much more efficient,” Stein said.

 Making the bioeconomy more appealing for the industry, therefore, requires a more level playing field in terms of subsidies, with prices that better represent the environmental cost of the materials.
-In addition, measures to better integrate bio-based methods into the economy could help bring down the costs.
+Measures to better integrate bio-based methods into the economy could also bring down costs.

-Another obstacle to bio-based companies is limited public understanding about the bio-based industry.
-Well known figures such as the UK broadcaster David Attenborough have greatly improved our awareness of the need for change, but there is a lot more to teach the public about the bio-based industry.
+Another obstacle to bio-based companies is limited public communication about the bio-based industry, particularly during a global pandemic.
+Well-known figures such as the UK broadcaster David Attenborough have greatly improved public awareness of the need for change, but there is a lot more to teach about the bio-based industry.

 “If you look at normal genetic modification such as breeding, it’s like firing a shotgun at your genetic material and seeing what comes out,” Stein explained.
 “If you look at CRISPR/Cas9, you take one gene and replace it — it’s like shooting like a sharpshooter.
 People don’t tend to know how it works and therefore a lot of education is needed.”